wesjrock/chess/README.md

 OVERVIEW
 --------------------------------------------------
-This is an implementation of a chess game for the [Object Oriented Programming][POO] course.
+This is an implementation of a chess game for the [Object Oriented Programming] course.
 The purpose of this project was to develop a chess game using the Java language programming and applying Object Oriented concepts along with `Design Patterns` and `Model-View-Controller` (MVC) architectural pattern.
 It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 The Design Patterns that were used are: `Singleton`, `Observer`, `Factory` and `Mediator`.